lumagr99/OpenMDM/README.md

-This project makes it possible to start the OpenMDM project with Python 3.8.
+This project makes it possible to start the OpenMDM project with Python 3.8 and as a docker container.

 To begin with, an organizational structure must be defined in OpenLDAP.
 An example structure can be found in the example.ldif file.
 The system should then be restarted.